viresh-ratnakar/webifi/README.md

 will stay open (with the crossword's graphic interface hidden by default).
 Such URLs should be useful for sight-challenged users.

-## User manual

 The webifi interface is a simple command-line interface.
 The command prompt is at the bottom, and above it is scrollable log of recent commands as well as their responses.

 To enter a command, type it at the command line (you may want to use voice-input if available).
-You do not have to hit enter after typing the command.
-Webifi will grab the command after a two-second lull (this is to help with voice-typing, where activating "Enter" verbally is difficult on many mobile platforms).
+You do not have to press the "Enter" j=key after typing the command.
+Webifi will grab the command after a two-second lull (this is to help with voice-typing, where activating the "Enter" key verbally is difficult on many mobile platforms).

+## Note on voice-typing
+Voice-typing into a web app is quite quirky, as of May 2022 (sadly).
+I have mostly tried it on Chrome on Android.
+The ideal interface that I would like is one where the microphone stays on while a sight-challenged user interacts with the web app (or a sighted user interacts with it while on a walk or a run).
+Unfortunately, I have not yet found a way to get this functionality.
+The closest that I can get is by double-tapping on the microphone icon in the on-screen keyboard that shows up in Chrome on Android.
+This keeps the microphone on for long periods.
+However, at some point the microphone shut off, requiring a new double-tap on its icon.

+## Commands

 Here are all the commands that you can use, grouped by "avatars" that handle them.
 All input is handled case-insensitively.
 When audio is on, you can cut short